 Tongue-retaining devices use suction to maintain the tongue in an anterior position.
 Tongue-retaining devices are more uncomfortable than mandibular advancement devices.

 A recently developed, removable tongue muscle stimulator is designed to be used during the day and to improve tongue muscle function in patients with snoring or OSA.
 However, more data are needed to confirm effectiveness.

 Continuous positive airway pressure (CPAP)

-CPAP devices Treatment Obstructive sleep apnea (OSA) consists of episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of apnea or... read more maintain a constant positive pressure in the upper airway via a small mask applied to the nose or nose and mouth.
+CPAP devices Treatment Obstructive sleep apnea (OSA) consists of multiple episodes of partial or complete closure of the upper airway that occur during sleep and lead to breathing cessation (defined as a period of... read more maintain a constant positive pressure in the upper airway via a small mask applied to the nose or nose and mouth.
 By increasing the caliber of the upper airway, CPAP prevents narrowing or collapse of the upper airway during sleep.
 It thus is very effective for OSA and is effective for primary snoring.
-However, its use in primary snoring is limited because third-party reimbursement for this use is lacking.
+However, patients may have difficulty tolerating CPAP, and its use in primary snoring is limited because third-party reimbursement for this use is lacking.
 Although patients are often willing to use a CPAP device nightly to avoid the significant symptoms and long-term consequences of OSA, they are less willing to use the device to manage primary snoring, whose consequences are primarily social.

 Because reduced nasal patency promotes snoring, surgically correcting specific causes of airway compromise (eg, nasal polyps, hypertrophied tonsils, deviated septum) may be a reasonable way to decrease snoring.
 However, studies have not yet substantiated this theory.